Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Proposed Method

-In this section, we aim to extract the promising candidates and relevant compositional knowledge of given question from KG, such that we can provide the LLM with supportive information at once, avoiding the high costs associated with multiple interactions.
-Due to a large amount of irrelevant information present in the KG, we design an adaptive propagation GNN that, with the semantic representation capabilities provided by the LLM, can automatically prune irrelevant information in KG, enabling precise, efficient and interpretable reasoning.
+In this section, we aim to construct a deliberate, structured ``System 2''-like module on the KG.
+Through explicit learning and reasoning, it explores structured knowledge on the graph, extracting meaningful reasoning chains that connect topic entity with promising candidates.
+Due to a large amount of irrelevant information present in the KG, we design an adaptive exploration GNN module that, with the semantic representation capabilities provided by the LLM, can automatically prune irrelevant information, enabling precise, efficient and interpretable reasoning on KG.